· Mason Everett · Reviews · 8 min read

 What We Don't Like

-- Higher price point than basic models
+- Heavier than plastic-wheeled models

 Why We Selected This Product